java-repository/microservices-lab/introduction/introduction.md

 This lab walks you through the steps to use Micronaut, Micronaut Data and Oracle Cloud to connected to an Oracle Database.

 - Lab 1: Getting to know Micronaut
-- Lab 2: Understanding Dependency Injection
-- Lab 3: Writing Web Controllers
+- Lab 2: Writing Web Controllers
-- Lab 4: Setting up a Database Schema & JPA
+- Lab 3: Setting up a Database Schema & JPA
-- Lab 5: Exposing OpenAPI Documentation
+- Lab 4: Exposing OpenAPI Documentation
-- Lab 6: Building a Native Image
+- Lab 5: Building a Native Image
-- Lab 7: Going to Production
+- Lab 6: Going to Production

 ### Prerequisites
 - Understanding of the Java programming language